 This guide is intended to aid understanding the format of this document and information presented in the budget.
-The 2021 adopted budget may be downloaded in portable document format (PDF) from the district's website (www.cwfire.org).
+The 2021 Budget in Brief and 2021 Adopted Budget may be downloaded in portable document format (PDF) from the district's website (www.cwfire.org).